 - Do I have to take it?

-I was hoping the questions would stop after she got the medicine, but that’s not the case.
+I was hoping the questions would stop after she started the new medication, but that’s not the case.
 This medicine is a bit different.
 You take it once per week on an empty stomach and you have to remain upright for 30 minutes.
-No food for about an hour.
-That’s simple enough instruction, but she had a hard time with this.
+No food for an hour.
+That’s simple enough instruction, but she had a very difficult time with this.
 There were more questions.

 - What day should I take the medicine?